s-dousse/bookmark_manager/README.md

 - [x] : TDD for model
 - [x] : update controller

-add a feature to see just one bookmark before updating it
+add a feature to see just one bookmark before updating it: #find (use the bookmark's id)

+## extracting a Database setup object

+- Separate application behaviour from database behaviour
+- Wrap an adaptor object